UPAC REQUESTOR HANDBOOK

 The following documentation is required:

-- One (1) bid for each item must be attached to the request for equipment.
+• One (1) bid for each item must be attached to the request for

-- UPAC requires that all equipment purchased must be secured in a University-approved storage space (excludes on-campus student housing).
-Please submit a letter from the department stating that you do have assigned office space with your request.
+• UPAC requires that all equipment purchased must be secured in a University- approved storage space (excludes on-campus student housing).
+Please submit a letter from the department stating that you have assigned space with your

-- A copy of the mission statement must be attached to the request for equipment.
+• A copy of the mission statement must be attached to the request for

 In the event of software requests, the software must be available to all members of the organization as well as the advisor, and the lifespan of the software must be submitted to UPAC with the request.
 If the use of the software equipment is for a Penn State University device, approval from the University or College Information Technology department is required.